RabinApps/PristineCleaner/README.md

 ## Current Limitations

-- No Android/iOS targets in this workspace.
 - No automated integration tests for scan/clean flows yet.
-- Some sections are intentionally placeholders (`My Tools`, `My Activity`).
+- Some sections are intentionally placeholders (`My Activity`).
 - Very large recursive scans can be time-consuming on slow disks.
+- CI release matrix currently builds Linux `x86_64` artifacts only (ARM64 definitions exist in `distribute_options.yaml` but are not included in the workflow matrix).
+- Need to code sign macos in the future https://federicoterzi.com/blog/automatic-code-signing-and-notarization-for-macos-apps-using-github-actions/

 ## Configuration Notes